 The market still has an untapped potential

 About 80% of global money is concentrated in high-tech IT projects.
-Startups - new oil.
+Startups are new oil.
 As for EdTech, innumerable studies, reports and reviews of the market and in particular eLearning indicate that interest in this field is constantly increasing.
-According to David Bainbridge, the global EdTech market value will reach almost 252 billion dollars by 2020.
+The global EdTech market value is set to reach $181.3 billion by 2025.
 Clearly, this number will grow with every year.

 The iGeneration is closely linked to technology

 What previous generations called "technologies of the future" is already present for the Z generation.
 Whether we are ready for this or not, the commitment of iGeneration to information technologies increasingly defines the face of modern education.
 Successful edtech startups allow being in contact with the new generation of clients.
 That's why e-learning software is of interest not only to those who are thirsty for knowledge, but also for those who know how to invest.

 Long-life learning becomes a necessity

 The rate of obsolescence of knowledge in our days is increasing every day.
-What students learn today will become obsolete in 4-5 years by the time they graduate.
-From medicine and IT to the geopolitical situation - everything will work completely differently.
+What students learn today will become obsolete in 4—5 years by the time they graduate.
+From medicine and IT to the geopolitical situation — everything will work completely differently.
 The only right way out of this situation is to learn.
 And employees are eager to learn and upgrade their skills to adjust to the changing business environment.
 Therefore, the LMS development industry has great potential.
 Business uses a learning management system to organize employees training from scratch or to automate the existing staff development system.
 Examples of such systems abound: Litmos LMS, Docebo, eCoach, etc.